Jhanvip20/jhanvipatel.github.io/README.md

 ## Hello,
-  - Data Engineer with 7 years of IT experience, specializing in scalable data solutions, developing machine learning algorithms to enhance python development and cloud technologies.
+  - Data Engineer with 9 years of IT experience, specializing in scalable data solutions, developing machine learning algorithms to enhance python development and cloud technologies.
 At Outlier AI, USA, I built ETL pipelines processing 10M+ records daily, reducing ingestion times by 25%, and implemented real-time data pipelines with Kafka and AWS Redshift, cutting latency by 40%.
 I’ve also automated workflows using Airflow and AWS Lambda, improving scalability by 30% and reducing costs by 15%.
   - I hold a Master’s in Data Science from Gannon University, specializing in AI, As a Graduate Assistant, I led the creation of a Student Dashboard, boosting data analysis accuracy by 38%, and improved admissions processes, increasing performance accuracy by 72%.
 Also, I excel in machine learning, data processing, and matrix optimization using tools like PyCharm, Pandas, and Python, MySQL.
   - Previously, at Microchip Technology Inc., I focused on Data Engineering and Security.
 I hold certifications in advanced embedded systems and Python programming from Vector India Private Limited.
   - My skills include Machine Learning, Data Visualization, Statistics, Deep Learning, and Data Structures & Algorithms.
 I am committed to advancing data science and analytics.

 ## WORK EXPERIENCE

-**Associate Software Data Engineer @ Outlier AI, USA (_Jan 2024 – Present_).**
+**Associate Software Data Engineer @ Outlier AI, USA (_May 2023 – Present_).**
   - Engineered and optimized scalable ETL pipelines using PySpark and AWS Glue, processing over 10 million records daily, reducing data ingestion time by 25%, and lowering operational costs by 20%.
   - Built and deployed real-time data pipelines using Kafka, Spark Streaming, and AWS Redshift, achieving a 40% reduction in data latency and a 35% increase in processing speed for data-driven applications.
   - Optimized query performance in AWS Redshift by applying advanced partitioning and distribution strategies, reducing data retrieval times by 30%.